dumunari/my-kubestronaut-journey/journey-roadmap/5-CKS/[EN]Exam Tips.md

 >This  exam simulator is pretty similar, and sometimes even harder than the original exam, do it as many times as you can.
 It gets available for 36 hours after you first start it.

 > During the real exam, If you are not sure about a question, flag it for later and go on, time is crucial for these exams.

+## CKS tip
+> [!CAUTION]
+> Especially in this test, you will need to be VERY careful with your time.
+Analyze the question and do as much as you can.
+If you end up getting stuck, flag it and move on to the next one, this test is quite long.

 ## Exam introduction